ece-tushar/Verilog-memory/README.md

 # Verilog-memory
 It contains the verilog implementation of different types of memory design.
+-register bank